Linruixp/Coursera_Getting_and_Cleaning_Data/README.md

   The project is to process some raw data from Human Activity Recognition Using Smartphones Dataset, which can be download from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-  In this repo there are two files - run_analysis.R and code_book.txt. run_analysis.R is a R script to processthe raw  data and generate tidy data into a file - tidy_data.txt. code_book.txt is the code book for tidy_data.txt.
+  In this repo there are two files - run_analysis.R and code_book.txt.
+  The file run_analysis.R is a R script to processthe raw  data and generate tidy data into a file - tidy_data.txt.
+  The file code_book.txt is the code book for tidy_data.txt.

   To run run_analysis.R, you should follow this:
 ====================================================================